loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 GCAGAGAGAGATACGTATATATATA
 ```

-Then our metadata file, which we might name `metadata.csv`:
+Then our metadata file, which we might name `metadata.tsv`:

 ```tsv
 submissionId	city	country